ansible/awx/docs/workflow.md

 ### Tree-Graph Formation and Restrictions
 The tree-graph structure of a workflow is enforced by associating workflow job template nodes via endpoints `/workflow_job_template_nodes/\d+/*_nodes/`, where `*` has options `success`, `failure` and `always`.
 However there are restrictions that must be enforced when setting up new connections.
 Here are the three restrictions that will raise validation error when break:
 * Cycle restriction: According to tree definition, no cycle is allowed.
-* Convergent restriction: Different paths should not come into the same node, in other words, a node cannot have multiple parents.

 > Note: A node can now have all three types of child nodes.